 The desire to ensure utmost transparency and efficiency of this development and adaptation process resulted in the development of the procedure described below.

 New versions of ICD-10-GM and OPS generally become effective at the start of a calendar year.
 However, the introduction of new versions requires a sufficient period of preparation which leaves hospitals and software developers sufficient time for software adaptation and training.
-For that reason, preliminary versions are generally published by the middle of August.
+For that reason, preliminary versions are generally published by the middle of August, final versions are published until end of October.
 Please note, though, that there may be changes in the final versions compared to these preliminary ones.

 Between the receipt of a requirement for OPS or ICD-10-GM and its implementation in a new version is an extensive revision and approval process involving all stakeholders, as illustrated in a flow diagram (see below).